 Instructions

-- Place all ingredients in a heavy based saucepan over low heat.
-Heat gently, stirring occasionally, for around 15 minutes until the strawberries are soft and the juice has thickened slightly.
+- Place all ingredients in a heavy based saucepan over medium heat.
+Heat gently, stirring occasionally while it simmers, for around 15 minutes until the strawberries are quite soft and the juice has thickened slightly.

 - Allow to cool, then place in an airtight sterilised jar, in the fridge and use within 2 weeks.